 Within your plan’s formulary, prescription drugs are categorized by tiers.
 Drugs placed in a lower tier tend to be less costly, while drugs placed in higher tiers are more expensive.

-Expert Tip: If your doctor prescribes a brand name drug to you, ask if there is a generic available.
+Expert Tip: If your doctor prescribes a brand name drug to you, ask if a generic version is available.
 It could end up saving you money!

 Why is the Formulary Important?